ppgia-unifor/resilience-bench/data/sbes2023/README.md

 * `sleepDurationType` backoff delay increment type.
 * `exponentialBackoffPow` float value to multiply the initial backoff delay before a new retry.
 * `sleepDuration` initial backoff delay.

+This data is related to the paper published in SBES'2023.

+> Carlos M. Aderaldo and Nabor C. Mendonça.
+2023.
+How The Retry Pattern Impacts Application Performance: A Controlled Experiment.
+In XXXVII Brazilian Symposium on Software Engineering (SBES 2023), September 25–29, 2023, Campo Grande, Brazil.
+ACM, New York, NY, USA, 10 pages. https: //doi.org/10.1145/3613372.3613409